 The benefits of switching to a remote workforce convince many employers to consider the transition.
 A remote work model allows employers to hire the best talent, regardless of location.
-It eliminates the high operational costs of leasing office space.
-It also allows employers to build an engaged workforce that’s happier, healthier and more productive.
+It helps cut the costs of having to rent additional office space.
+And last but not least, it helps create a workforce that’s more satisfied, more productive and more engaged.

 But, employers often hesitate about this decision mainly because of some concerns that such work brings with it.
 We’re talking about lack of physical contact and face to face communication with you as a manager and other employees.
 How will you know your employees are working if they aren’t near you?
 And so on.